eclipse-tractusx/tractus-x-umbrella/docs/user/mac/installation/README.md

 # Installation

-For detailed instructions on installing the Umbrella Chart, please refer to the [macOS Deployment Guide](../README.md#3-installation).
+For detailed instructions on installing the Umbrella Chart, please refer to the [macOS Deployment Guide](../README.md) and choose your deployment method.

 ## Available components